Last updated on November 10th, 2022 at 09:20 am

 In 2014, I traveled from Central Luzon to North Luzon, hitchhiking and backpacking.

-Hitchhiking Route: Mabalacat, Tarlac, La Union, Bacnotan, Vigan, Ilocos, Laoag, Pagudpud, Baguio, Angeles City.
+Hitchhiking Route: Mabalacat, Tarlac, La Union, Bacnotan, Vigan which is UNESCO World Heritage Site, Ilocos, Laoag, Pagudpud, Baguio, Angeles City.

 Manila, the capital.
 It´s very busy and good place for flight connection.